VanyllaGorylla/generator-react-go/README.md

 ## Test
 Test were written with **Jest** and **Enzyme**.

-To run tests you can ismply put below command.
+To run tests you can simply put below command.
 ```sh
 npm test
 ```